Login or Register to make a submission.

 As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

-• An article submitted in Thai language must have both Thai-language and English-language abstracts and key words
+• An article submitted in Thai contains both Thai-language and English-language abstracts and keywords.
+References are formatted according to the style indicated in the author's guidelines.

 Preparation of the Manuscript

-The manuscript must be typed with Microsoft Word and the size of the font should be at least 11 points.
-For manuscripts in Thai language, the font type should be TH-Sarabun-PSK and the size should be 16 points.
+The manuscript must be typed using Microsoft Word, and the font size should be 11 points.
+For manuscripts in the Thai language, the font type should be TH-Sarabun-PSK, and the size should be 16 points.
 Please see further details for each type of manuscript below.

 All manuscript types

-All manuscript types must have a Title page that contains the title of the manuscript, full names and affiliations of all authors, and the name, mailing, and email address of the corresponding author.
+All manuscript types must have a Title page containing the title, full names and affiliations of all authors, and the corresponding author's name, mailing, and email address.

 Original research articles

-Original research articles must consist of the following sections: Abstract, Keywords, Introduction, Methods, Results, Discussion, Statements (Ethical Approval, Acknowledgements, Funding, Conflict of Interests) References, Tables, and Supplemental Materials (optional).
-The total word count should not exceed 4500 words for the English language or 8000 words for the Thai language (excluding Abstract, Tables, Figures, Statements, References, and Supplemental Materials).
+Original research articles must include the following sections: Abstract, Keywords, Introduction, Methods, Results, Discussion, Statements (Ethical Approval, Acknowledgements, Funding, Conflict of Interests) References, Tables, and Supplemental Materials (optional).
+The total word count should not exceed 4500 words for English or 8000 words for Thai (excluding Abstract, Tables, Figures, Statements, References, and Supplemental Materials).

-Abstract must consist of the following sections: Background, Objectives, Methods, Results, and Conclusion.
-The length of the abstract must not exceed 350 words in English language or 600 words in Thai language.
+The abstract must include the following sections: Background, Objectives, Methods, Results, and Conclusion.
+The length of the abstract must not exceed 350 words in English or 600 words in Thai.

 Keywords should be on the same page as the abstract.
-No more than 5 keywords must be provided following the abstract.
-We suggest authors choose important keywords that are not already present in the title or the abstract to increase the visibility of the article.
+No more than five keywords must be provided following the abstract.
+We suggest authors choose important keywords not already present in the title or the abstract to increase the article's visibility.

-If the article is in the Thai language, the English-language abstract and keywords must also be provided.
+If the article is in Thai, the English-language abstract and keywords must also be provided.

-Statements of institutional ethical approval along with the approval number must be provided.
-If the work is exempted from ethical approval, the reasons must be clearly stated.
+Statements of institutional ethical approval and the approval number must be provided.
+The reasons must be clearly stated if the work is exempted from ethical approval.

 Tables should be included in the manuscript file.
 Up to 7 Tables are allowed.

 Figures should be submitted separately.
 Up to 7 Figures are allowed.
-All figures need to have a clear and concise legend caption to accompany them.
+All figures need a clear and concise legend caption to accompany them.

 Review Articles

-If the article is in the Thai language, both Thai-language and English-language abstracts as well as keywords must be provided.
+If the article is in the Thai language, both Thai-language and English-language abstracts and keywords must be provided.

 Tables should be included in the manuscript file.
 All tables must be originals and not copies of the previous works.
 If authors choose to reproduce previously published tables, permissions must be obtained and clearly stated in the footnote of each table.